theo2021/OnDA/README.md

 ## Online Domain Adaptation for Semantic Segmentation in Ever-Changing Conditions

 Source code for "Online Unsupervised Domain Adaptation for Semantic Segmentation in Ever-Changing Conditions", ECCV 2022.

+OnDA (literally "wave" in italian) allows for adapting across a flow of domains, while avoiding catastrophic forgetting.

-This is the code has been implemented to perform training and evaluation of UDA approaches in continuous scenarios.
+This code has been implemented to perform training and evaluation of UDA approaches in continuous scenarios.
 The library has been implemented in PyTorch 1.7.1.
 Some newer versions should work as well.

-OnDA (literally "wave" in italian) allows for adapting across a flow of domains, while avoiding catastrophic forgetting.

 ![Method Cover](assets/images/cover-min.png)